incisrdg/BB510-610_fall_2025/Week 1: Course overview and history of the structural biology/Week 1: Course overview and history of the structural biology.md

 - Lawrence Bragg went on to focus on the structures of organic compounds and was the first to determine the low-resolution structure of hemoglobin, revealing the structural differnece of deoxy- and oxy-states.

-- Bragg’s PhD student, Max Perutz, concentrated on solving the phase problem and determined the high-resolution structure of hemoglobin using the method of isomorphous replacement.
+- Bragg’s PhD student, Max Perutz, focused on solving the phase problem and determined the high-resolution structure of hemoglobin using the method of isomorphous replacement.

 - John Kendrew, a student of both Bragg and Perutz, focused on determining the structure of myoglobin and, together with Perutz, revealed the structural differences between fetal and adult hemoglobin.